Creating and saving a chart

 Creating a chart

-Access the Data Visualization Tool inside the BI Module.
+Access the Reporting & Dashboards Tool inside the Data Exploration & Visualization Module.
 Click on the + signal button at the bottom right of the screen and choose Saved Chart.
 Choose the dataset you will use to create your chart.

-Choose a chart type among the list of options presented that best suits you data visualization needs.
+Choose a chart type among the list of options presented that best suits you visualization needs.

 Your carts will show data based on the parameters you choose.
 There are three types of parameters: